-This would inject about $300 million into city transportation projects -- including bike lanes, neighborhood greenways, and trails.
+This would inject about $300 million into city transportation projects -- including bike lanes, neighborhood greenways, and trails, along with capacity and signal projects.

 Here are some highlights: